Rotodile/Chablie/README.md

 Please make a issue if you found a bug or if you want to give a suggestion on any feature or if you want to give any feedback on this project.

-Please note we have a [code of conduct](https://github.com/ribaishtiaq/Chablie/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ### **Issue**

 Ensure the bug was not already reported by searching on GitHub under issues.
 If you're unable to find an open issue addressing the bug, open a new issue and write detailed imformation about the issue.